wulechuan/javascript-wulechuan-scoped-glob-watchers/ReadMe.md

 For example you can modify contents of some files, create some new files, or delete existing ones.

 Keep an eye on the console/terminal, you should see beautiful messages logged there.

+### Some snapshots of mine

-See some snapshots of mine:
+Here are some snapshots of my console, hosted inside the Microsoft Visual Studio Code.

 At the moment the script just start:
 ![Just started](./docs/illustrates/npm-start-snapshot-01.png "right after npm start")